phpbrew/Onion/README.md

 =======
 Onion, The fast approach to make/install packages for PHP.

-Onion is able to generate a pear-compatible package.xml file from a very simple config file, So you can release your pear package very quickly!
+Onion is able to generate a PEAR2-compatible package.xml file from a very simple config file, you can release your PEAR package very quickly!

 Let's keep hard long PEAR package.xml away! :-)